AccordBox/wagtail_cache_block/README.rst

 wagtail_cache_block
 =============================

-This project add ``HTML fragment cache`` to your StreamField block in easy way
+This project adds ``HTML fragment cache`` to your StreamField block in an easy way

 Background
 -------------

-In Wagtail community, it is popular to use the ``HTML fragment cache`` at page level.
+In the Wagtail community, it is popular to use the ``HTML fragment cache`` at page level.

-This works fine in most of the time.
-But what if some different page have the same block data and some DB query need be run multiple times when rendering?
+This works fine most of the time.
+But what if different pages have the same block data and a DB query needs be run multiple times when rendering?

-In this case, it make sense to make ``HTML fragment cache`` work on block level instead of page level.
+In this case, it makes sense to make ``HTML fragment cache`` work on block level instead of page level.

 How it works
 -------------

-1. ``cache_block`` is very similar with Django ``{% cache %}``  templatetag, it would pull data from block automatically and use the value to generate fragment cache key.
+1. ``cache_block`` is very similar to the Django ``{% cache %}``  templatetag.
+It pulls data from the block automatically and uses the value to generate a fragment cache key.

-2. If value in any block field (even ``descendants of the block``) has changed, new fragment key would be generated and new HTML fragment code would be saved to Cache.
+2. If the value in any block field (even ``descendants of the block``) has changed, a new fragment key will be generated and a new HTML fragment code will be stored in the cache.

-3. ``cache_block`` would check if the page is ``preview`` mode, if the page if in preview mode, the ``HTML fragment cache`` would not be pulled from cache.
+3. ``cache_block`` checks if the page is ``preview`` mode; if the page is in preview mode, the ``HTML fragment cache`` will not be pulled from cache.

-I have used it in my projects and the performance has been improved, especially for some page which contains many db query.
+I have used it in my projects and the performance has improved, especially for pages which contain many db queries.

 Quickstart
 ----------